 Does your business have a BYOD policy?
 Read: Cybersecurity: How to Reduce the Risk of Personal Devices to better protect your business from criminals who could exploit this vulnerability.

-Despite the heavy investment, your business may have made into IT security technology, none of these systems are completely full-proof.
+Despite the heavy investment, your business may have made into data loss prevention technology, none of these systems are completely full-proof.
 And criminals and scammers are placing more focus on the elements of your business that you have less direct control over your employees.

 Poorly-trained staff can unknowingly create security vulnerabilities.
-In fact, a study of 887 companies spread across 30 countries found that in the previous year “employee error” caused 30 percent of data breaches among the surveyed businesses.
+In fact, a study of 887 companies spread across 30 countries found that in the previous year 30 percent data breaches were due to employees among the surveyed businesses.

 Similarly, a 2014 study conducted by Enterprise Management Associates, Inc. (EMA) found that 58 percent of employees store confidential information on mobile devices, while 30 percent frequently leave these same devices in vehicles unattended.
 In addition, 35 percent of those surveyed had clicked on links contained in phishing emails, and 33 percent used the same password for work and personal devices.

 Depending on the nature of your business, there is a strong possibility that you are already legally obligated to provide security awareness training to your employees.
 The frequency and scope of these requirements varies, so you should consult with industry experts to craft an appropriate curriculum.
-Common organizations that have mandatory cybersecurity training requirements are:
+Common organizations that have mandatory data security training for employees requirements are:

 Bring your own security vulnerability